blondinkabrain/input-seatch/README.md

-# input-seatch
+# input-search
 This is for trying react